 Throughout the planning process, the Town solicited input from the public to help re-image the park.
-The $6.9 million-park-improvement project will include amenities such as a landing pavilion, splash pad, two fire-pits, an open lawn, a creek-side picnic area, market plaza, bridge connections to Town Hall parking, improved lighting and seating, an overlook walkway with an iconic lantern feature and a water-play area in Sellars Gulch.
-In addition to the amenities, stormwater improvements along Sellars Gulch will be implemented to align with national flood plain regulations and provide public access to the creek.
+The $6.9 million-park-improvement project includes amenities such as a landing pavilion, splash pad, a fire-pit, an open lawn, a creek-side picnic area, market plaza, bridge connections to Town Hall parking, improved lighting and seating, an overlook walkway with an iconic lantern feature and a water-play area in Sellars Gulch.
+In addition to the amenities, stormwater improvements along Sellars Gulch were implemented to align with national flood plain regulations and provide public access to the creek.

-It’s also important to note, the park’s redesign will include a permanent partial closure of Second Street.
-Traffic will only be permitted to enter Second Street one-way from Perry Street and will be required to exit through the alley north.
-This will allow for both a pedestrian walkway and market plaza to be incorporated into the park.
+It’s also important to note, traffic will only be permitted to enter Second Street one-way from Perry Street and will be required to exit through the alley north.
+This allowed for both a pedestrian walkway and market plaza to be incorporated into the park.

 - Planning for the redesign of the park was a vision some time ago.
 In 2008, Downtown businesses voted to increase their property taxes to help pay for Downtown improvement projects through a TIF fund.